 Offline efforts have also helped to drive social media traffic.
 Compelling images displayed around World Bank headquarters, including live coverage of the Open Forum on an outdoor Jumbotron, helped capture the local audience along with Think Equal posters in bus shelters around Washington.
-In New York City, Think Equal videos were played in New York City cabs.
+In New York City, Think Equal videos were played in taxis.

 Melinda Gates of the Gates Foundation tweeted about the display: